 Draper is a medium-sized city located in the state of Utah.
 With a population of 46,774 people and seven constituent neighborhoods, Draper is the 16th largest community in Utah.
-Draper has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Draper, where the median household income is $94,852.00.
+Much of the housing stock in Draper was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Draper economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Draper, where the median household income is $95,804.00.

 Draper home prices are not only among the most expensive in Utah, but Draper real estate also consistently ranks among the most expensive in America.